What can you do to protect biodiversity?

 Some actions that you can undertake include:

-You may be eligible for a land sustainability rebate for undertaking some of these actions.
+You may be eligible for a conservation land rate (formerly the land sustainability rebate) for undertaking some of these actions.

 Be a good bushland neighbour